SteeltoeOSS/Documentation/api/v4/tracing/index.md

 # Distributed Tracing

-Steeltoe distributed tracing implements a solution for .NET applications using the open source [OpenTelemetry](https://opentelemetry.io/) project.
+Steeltoe distributed tracing implements a solution for .NET applications using the open-source [OpenTelemetry](https://opentelemetry.io/) project.
 For most users, implementing and using distributed tracing should be invisible, and many of the interactions with external systems should be instrumented automatically.
 You can capture trace data in logs or by sending it to a remote collector service.

 A "span" is the basic unit of work.
 For example, sending an RPC is a new span, as is sending a response to an RPC.
 Spans are identified by a unique 64-bit ID for the span and by another 64-bit ID for the trace of which the span is a part.
 Spans also have other data, such as descriptions, key-value annotations, the ID of the span that caused them, and process IDs (normally an IP address).
 Spans are started and stopped, and they keep track of their timing information.
 Once you create a span, you must stop it at some point in the future.
 A set of spans form a tree-like structure called a "trace".
 For example, if you run a distributed big-data store, a trace might be formed by a PUT request.